 The most common symptoms associated with measles include high fever, a barky cough, red or bloodshot eyes, runny nose, followed by a red rash, which starts at the head and then spreads downward.
 Other symptoms of measles include:

 Management and Treatment

 There is no treatment for measles.
 Once a person is infected, the virus must run its course (usually 10 to 14 days).
 Bed rest, acetaminophen, and other medications are often recommended or given to help treat symptoms.

 There are many complications associated with measles.
 Some are very serious and occur most frequently in young children or adults who contract the disease.
 These include pneumonia, encephalitis, ear infections, and appendicitis.

 Pneumonia and encephalitis are the most serious complications of measles and are life-threatening.
-Encephalitis is an inflammation of the brain that can lead to convulsions, hearing loss and mental retardation.
-This complicates measles in one out of of every 1,000 children.
+Encephalitis is an inflammation of the brain that can lead to convulsions, hearing loss, and learning and developmental disabilities.
+This complicates measles in one out of every 1,000 children.

 When should my child be vaccinated for measles?

 The MMR vaccine is often given in two shots.
 The first shot is given around the age of 12-15 months, and the second around 4 or 5 years of age.
 If a child has not been immunized, measles can still be prevented by receiving the vaccine within three days of exposure to the virus.
 As previously mentioned, concern about the vaccine causing autism is unwarranted, and all children should be immunized against measles.